North Herefordshire: Constituency profile

 The seat has a substantially self-sufficient population, covered by civil parishes and with low rates of unemployment and social housing in each ward, with income levels concentrated towards the average in Britain.

 Boundaries

+2010–2024

 This constituency contains a northern and central part of Herefordshire, including the towns of Bromyard, Kington, Ledbury and Leominster.

-The constituency has the electoral wards:
+The constituency was defined as comprising the following electoral wards: